The Royal Marines

 Royal Marines Museum , Southsea, Hampshire.

-"The Royal Marine Commandos in the Falklands War", by Andy Lane, published by Halsgrove.
+"The Royal Marine Commandos in the Falklands War", by Andy Lane, from Halsgrove Publishing.

 Biography of Ken Applegate - a commando in Suez.